Navier–Stokes equations: Incompressible flow

 for divergence-free test functions $\mathbf{w}$ satisfying appropriate boundary conditions.
 Here, the projections are accomplished by the orthogonality of the solenoidal and irrotational function spaces.
 The discrete form of this is eminently suited to finite element computation of divergence-free flow, as we shall see in the next section.
-There one will be able to address the question "How does one specify pressure-driven (Poiseuille) problems with a pressureless governing equation?".
+There, one will be able to address the question, "How does one specify pressure-driven (Poiseuille) problems with a pressureless governing equation?".

 The absence of pressure forces from the governing velocity equation demonstrates that the equation is not a dynamic one, but rather a kinematic equation where the divergence-free condition serves the role of a conservation equation.
-This all would seem to refute the frequent statements that the incompressible pressure enforces the divergence-free condition.
+This would seem to refute the frequent statements that the incompressible pressure enforces the divergence-free condition.